PanduDcau/Flask-Projects-Dcau/Text Emotion Classification/readme.md

 ## Project Overview

-This project aims to build a machine learning model that can predict the emotion expressed in a given text.
+This project aims to build a ML model that can predict the emotion expressed in a given text.
 The model is trained on a dataset containing sentences labeled with corresponding emotions.
 The primary goal is to classify text data into predefined emotion categories using Natural Language Processing (NLP) techniques and deep learning models.

 ## Project Structure